olson-sean-k/mitsein/README.md

 `repr(transparent)` and other unsafe conversions, but most is used to avoid unnecessary branching.
 For example, given the non-empty guarantee, it _shouldn't_ be necessary for the `Slice1::first` function to check that a first item is actually present.
-Omitting this code is great, but it also means that there are opportunities for undefined behavior and unsound APIs in Mitsein.
+Omitting this check when unnecessary is great, but it also means that there are opportunities for undefined behavior and unsound APIs in Mitsein.
 Of course, the authors strive to prevent this; issues and pull requests are welcome!

 The nature of unsafe code is also somewhat unusual in Mitsein.
 The overwhelming majority of unsafe code is uninteresting and **not responsible for maintaining invariants**.
 Audits are best focused on **safe** code that affects non-empty invariants instead.

-Branching is toggled in the `safety` module.
-The presence of items in non-empty types is asserted when executing tests, though not in the context of [Miri][`miri`].
+Checking is toggled in the `safety` module.
+The presence of items in non-empty types is asserted in tests builds, but not in non-test builds (nor in the context of [Miri][`miri`]).
 APIs that interact with these  conditional checks use the nomenclature "maybe unchecked", such as `unwrap_maybe_unchecked`.

 ## Integrations and Feature Flags